jellehermsen/jel/README.md

 Requirements
 ------------
 Right now, this project builds on Linux.
 Most of the BSDs should probably work too.
-You will need to dev package of ncursesw5.
-You can install this on Debian-like systems with:
+You will need to dev package of ncursesw5 and you will need C2HS.
+You can install these on Debian-like systems with:

 `
-sudo apt install libncursesw5-dev
+sudo apt install c2hs libncursesw5-dev
 `

 You will also need to install the Haskell Platform on your machine.
 Find out more at (https://www.haskell.org/platform/)[https://www.haskell.org/platform/].